- Code ENVS3020

 - The number of lectures per week will decrease during the term and the length of the workshop will increase.

-- Approximately 60-70 hours of self directed study which will include preparation for lectures, presentations and other assessment tasks.
+- Approximately 60-70 hours of self directed study which will include preparation for lectures, workshops, presentations and other assessment tasks.

 Students are expected to actively participate and contribute towards discussions.